hazzirdd/gamenight-capstone/README.md

 - CSS

 ### Features
 ##### Using the app is very simple and satisfying.
 At the end of the game list is a large plus sign image with a black border.
 That is what you'll use to add your games to the database for your friends and family to see.
 Click on any game to pull up information and to add it to the table.
-When board games are added to teh table, they can be removed easily by the "x" in the top left of each image, or the clear table button.
+When board games are added to the table, they can be removed easily by the "x" in the top left of each image, or the clear table button.
 ##### Game expansions can be added the same way, but less information is needed.
 ##### At the top of the game list their are options for sorting and searching!
 As your game list grows these can come in handy for you and your guests.
 ##### The bottom of the page shows has a drop down menu for game requests!
 Your party members can request games from you here that they would like to see in the list.
 All that is required to add a game is a name and game title.